kintarowonders/pleroma/docs/api/differences_in_mastoapi_responses.md

 ## Timelines

-Adding the parameter `with_muted=true` to the timeline queries will also return activities by muted (not by blocked!) users.
+- Adding the parameter `with_muted=true` to the timeline queries will also return activities by muted (not by blocked!) users.
+- Adding the parameter `reply_visibility` to the public and friends timeline quieries will filter replies.
+Possible values: `all` - show all replies, `following` - replies directed for you or users you follow, `self` - replies directed to you.

 ## Statuses